push2cloud/website/README.md

-# website
+# push2cloud landing page

-landingpage for push2cloud
+This is the landing page for the [push2cloud product](https://push2.cloud).